danielharrell/SumLect2015/Lost_Idea_LA.md

 What if our many defenses of liberal education have made us forget this idea?
 What if the idea of a liberal art is lost?

-In my lecture, then, I want to explain why I worry we have lost this idea, and what it is, more exactly, we may have lost.
+The claim of my lecture will be that we have lost this idea, in a double sense: first, in an act of forgetting; and second, in a state of forgetting caused by the act.
+In the first sense of forgetting, we would be in a condition of knowledge, more or less, about what we have lost.
+And a case for this will be made in the first part of my lecture.
+But in the second sense of forgetting, we would be in a condition of ignorance, which I worry is not just lamentable, but fatal.
+And case for this will be made in the second part of my lecture.

 ## Part One

-In one sense, I think, the threat to liberal education must always come from within.
+In one respect, I think, the threat to liberal education must always come from within.
 The fate of liberal education, after all, will not be decided in headlines, but in choices made by each of us about the best education, once